-Value Name Default Value Description PromiscuousVlan 0 Specifies whether a promiscuous VLAN is enabled or not.
-When this parameter is set, all the packets with VLAN tags are passed to an upper level without executing any filtering.
-The valid values are: • 0: disable • 1: enable Note : This registry value is not exposed via the UI.
-UseRSSForRawIP 1 The execution of RSS on UDP and Raw IP packets.
-In a forwarding scenario, one can improve the performance by disabling RSS on UDP or a raw packet.
-In such a case, the entire receive processing of these packets is done on the processor that was defined in DefaultRecvRingProcessor registry key.
-The valid values are: • 0: disable • 1: enable This is also relevant for IPoIB.
-Note : This registry value is not exposed via the UI.
-UseRSSForUDP 1 Used to execute RSS on UDP and Raw IP packet.
+Value Name Default Value Description UseRSSForUDP 1 Used to execute RSS on UDP and Raw IP packet.
 In forwarding scenario you can improve the performance by disable RSS on UDP or raw packet.
 In such a case all the receive processing of these packets is done on the processor that was defined in DefaultRecvRingProcessor registry key.
-The valid values are: • 0:disabled • 1: Enabled NOTE: This registry value is not exposed via UI.
+The valid values are: • 0:disabled • 1: Enabled Note: This registry value is not exposed via UI.
 SingleStream 0 It used to get the maximum bandwidth when using single stream traffic.
 When setting the registry key to enabled the driver will forward the sending packet to another CPU.
-This decrease the CPU utilization of the sender and allows sending in higher rate The valid values are: • 0:disabled • 1: Enabled NOTE: only relevant for Ethernet and IPoIB
+This decrease the CPU utilization of the sender and allows sending in higher rate The valid values are: • 0:disabled • 1: Enabled Note: only relevant for Ethernet and IPoIB IgnoreFCS 0 The valid values are: 0: disabled 1: enabled When enabled, the device is configured to: 1.
+Pass packets with FCS error to the driver (the default is to drop FCS corrupted packets).
+2. Pass the 4 bytes of the FCS to the driver (the default is to strip them).

-3.7.6.1 Flow Control Options
+3.6.6.1 Flow Control Options